MIxS-MInAS/MIxS-MInAS.github.io/docs/index.md

 🤝 We are activately looking for other palaeogenomic communities and groups to get involved with the project - please get in contact if you are interested.

 Currently, the MINAS project is being spearheaded by the [SPAAM Community](https://spaam-community.github.io).
-If you're interested in getting involved in the project, please join the [SPAAM Slack](https://join.slack.com/t/spaam-community/shared_invite/zt-ei8pfw4m-XdBGTQwRaXWrEkd618YlhQ) and join the channel [#metadata-standards](https://spaam-community.slack.com/archives/C01BX7EM4EL).
+If you're interested in getting involved in the project, please join the [GSC Slack workspace](https://join.slack.com/t/gsc-vpc4453/shared_invite/zt-1xkho921f-NeTTzLUS~cSF4HBkOSXFQg) and join the channel [#minas](https://gsc-vpc4453.slack.com/archives/C05DHBCFTCP).
 You can also directly contact [Antonio Fernandez-Guerra](https://globe.ku.dk/research/geogenetics/microbial-ecogenomics-group/) or [James Fellows Yates](https://www.eva.mpg.de/archaeogenetics/staff/james-fellows-yates/) either via Slack or [info@mixs-minas.org](mailto:info@mixs-minas.org).